 My practice predominantly utilizes a Cognitive Behavioral approach and clients are often required to do homework between sessions so the therapeutic process can continue on your own and not be limited to the clinical setting.

 Many people struggle with the idea of starting therapy.
 They may question if it will really help, if it will cost a lot of money or maybe even doubt the need for it.

 Clients often express concerns over cost.
 My practice, like most, accept most insurances and there is usually a minimal co-payment involved.
 In some cases it is covered completely.
-In some cases, your therapist may be able to work with tou to make it more affordable as well.
+Your therapist may be able to work with you to make it more affordable as well.

 If you had experienced chest pains would you wait until having a heart attack to seek treatment?
 The same holds true for therapy.
 The sooner into the problem you start therapy, often the sooner recovery can occur.
 People often wait until the problems get completely out of control before seeking help.

 Therapists really do care and strive to help people.
 It is a difficult decision for many to start therapy but in my experience once a client starts therapy they often wish they'd started sooner.